goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - install redux form on npm.
 - How have we handled form up to this time in react.
   - state -> input element value -> input element onChange -> setState -> state
-- Using redux, we are going to store input data insdie of redux store and anytime a user changes an element, we are going to call an action creator.
+- Using redux, we are going to store input data inside of redux store and anytime a user changes an element, we are going to call an action creator.
 And that is going to attempt to change that data inside of a redux store.
 - Handling inputs with Redux Form
   - We are going to have some reducer that is going to hold all the states of our different form inside of our application.
   - So that might be value of some input element or the selection of some dropdown or the current checkboxes that are checked inside of application.